+Lecce itself is famed as the ‘Florence of the South’ due to the incredible baroque architecture of its old town district.
 With over 2,000 years of history and Roman origins dating back to Emperor Hadrian, Lecce is a striking city boasting an incredible number of remarkable buildings and monuments.

 If you’re looking to discover Lecce on a visit to Puglia, then this Lecce Travel guide is for you!
 Here I’ll outline all the information you’ll need to help plan and coordinate for your next travel to Lecce.

 Before you go, be sure to plan & book your Italian Travel Essentials: